 tar is a widely used tool to package and compress files, almost built-in in the all common Linux and BSD distribution, however,

 tar always spends a lot of time on file compression, because the programs itself doesn’t support multi-thread compressing, but fortunately,

 tar supports to use specified external program to compress file(s), which means we can use the programs support multi-thread compressing with higher speed!

 filter through PROG (must accept -d)

-I am going to use linux kernel v3.18.6 as sample and threw the whole directory on ramdisk to compress them and compare the difference!
+I am going to use Linux kernel v3.18.6 as compression example, threw the whole directory on the ramdisk to compress them, and then compare the difference!

 . gzip bzip2 xz

 Because I didn’t specify the compressor parameter, just let them use the default compress level, so the result file size may be a little bit different, but quite close, we still can add parameters to the external compression project like this:

 tar -I "pxz -9" -cf tarball.txz files, just quote the command with its argument, which is also pretty easy.

 -9 to increase the compress level, it might need more memory when compressing, the result will become 81020940 bytes but not 84479960 bytes, so we can save additional 3.3 mega bytes! (also spent 40 more secs, you decide it!)